-To officially withdraw from the College, a student must obtain and complete a Student Withdrawal Record form from the Registrar's office.
-If a student withdraws from the College during the first two class days of a semester, there will be no grades recorded.
+To officially withdraw from the College, a student must obtain and complete a form from the Registrar's office.
+If a student withdraws from the College during the first ten class days of a semester (five days during the summer session), there will be no grades recorded.
+Students who do not officially withdraw from the College (fail to complete the withdrawal form) are subject to grades of "F".
+Students receiving financial aid may owe a refund of federal funds disbursed based upon the approved federal refund policy.
+Withdrawal forms are available from the Registrar's Office (please also refer to the College Refund Policy on page 15).